Now Mobile-Friendly

 Society is best served when everyone is equal under the law and the law is clearly laid out in black and white.
 While Parliament has been complicit in declaring certain citizens of Canada, such as native aboriginals, to have more rights than others, those voting have nevertheless been chosen by the people.
 Supreme Court judges are chosen by the prime minister, which given the wrong prime minister, can be a scary thought.
 This trend, if allowed to continue will further add to the so-called "democratic deficit" and will only serve to erode the rights of the majority in favor of minorities.

 While minority rights need to be protected, they are best protected by written laws enacted by the people’s representatives and not judges appointed by one man.
-To allow judges to interpret laws according to their own predilections and not written laws amounts to a judicial coup d’ etat.
-And judicial juntas are likely no more benign than military juntas and pose an equal threat to a nation’s freedom.
+To allow judges to interpret laws according to their own predilections and not written laws amounts to a judicial coup d’ etat. and judicial juntas are likely no more benign than military juntas and pose an equal threat to a nation’s freedom.

 If this is indeed the way the future is shaping up, then there really is no point in voting.